How to Stop Drinking on your Own

 Emotional states like anxiety, distress, and depression are the drivers of alcoholism.
 When they become unbearable, and coping mechanisms fail, alcohol is used as self-medication.

-5 Steps for Overcoming Alcoholism on your Own
+5 Steps for Quitting Drinking on your Own

 Step 1 – Unearth and Eliminate the Generators: